Experience the Scottish New Year tradition of First Footin’ at Rural Hill on Sunday, January 1st, 2022, from 12 p.m. to 3 p.m.

 1 p.m.: Step off for the First Footin’ Walk around the farm grounds

 Wear good walking shoes and appropriate clothing for the season.

 This will be a vigorous walk around the farm’s 2.25 mile trail, event, and historic sites, stopping along the way to discuss history and folklore.

-If you do not think you are physically able to do the walk, please come anyway.
-It’s a great time for fellowship at the Rural Retreat Cabin Site, which will be open for this occasion.
+If you’re not physically able to do the walk, please come anyway, and spend time in the Rural Retreat Cabin Site, which will be open for the occasion, and enjoy the lunch.

 The First Footin’ Tradition

-Several towns throughout the hillsides of Scotland continue an age old annual ritual of walking the town limits to restate or reclaim the boundaries of the township.
+Some towns in Scotland have annual ritual of walking the town limits to reclaim the boundaries of the township.

 These traditions have become part of the Rural Hill Hogmanay celebration.